 “This resource is great practice!” -Stacy B.

 “I’m extremely happy to find something aligned to STAAR!
-It goes well with the question stems I have posted in my classroom!” -Elmer N.
+It goes well with the question stems I have posted in my classroom!” –

 It’s my hope that you’ll agree, great teaching resources make rigor relevant, and learning engaging!
-Even with the complex skills of summarizing – you can teach summarizing test prep, without the headache.
+Even with the complex skills of summarizing – you can teach summarizing test prep, without a headache.